rdwrome/261sp23/0Hello,World/Homework-Ford.md

 - Copy this GitHub.com link and paste it into the OL.
 It should read something like: https://github.com/{YOURUSERNAME}/itp/blob/main/README.md

-This week you're submitting this single link to the OL Assignment-Ford drop box and you're done!
+This week you're submitting this single link to the Homework-Ford assignment in the OL!
 Congratulations!